Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ### Peer review and pull requests

-One person writes all the code in a Origami module.
-The code will be peer reviewed by one or more people using git branches and merging.
+All contributors to Origami must use Pull Requests.
+These should be peer-reviewed by one or more people before merging.

 #### Here's how it works